What is The Insurance Bad Faith Law and Can I Sue My Health Insurance Company?

 - All your economic losses, including medical bills, out of pocket expenses related to the denied claim, lost wages or other earnings and lost interest.

 - Non-economic losses suffered such as pain and suffering, anxiety, emotional stress, and even loss of consortium.

-If you can prove that you were misled when purchasing the policy as to levels of cover the court may order the company to pay all your losses in full, even if more than your limit.
-In addition, the court may order the company to pay penalties, exemplaries, or punitive damages if they are found to have acted in bad faith.
+If you can prove that you were misled when purchasing your policy as to the level of cover provided, the court may order the company to pay all your losses in full, even if it’s more than your coverage is worth.
+In addition, the court may order the company to pay penalties or exemplaries if they are found to have acted in bad faith.